jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 In May, we warned that Chinese hackers were trying to gain access to US critical infrastructure as part of prepositioning an ability to disrupt communication in case of a future geopolitical crisis.
+Note 5

-Note 5To learn more, see page 112\.
+To learn more, see page 112\.
 In November, we assessed that Russian state actors were likely behind the Prestige ransomware attacks on transportation and logistics companies in Ukraine and Poland.
+Note 6

-Note 6For more about these attacks, see page 48\.As governments work to protect their digital ecosystem, it is of paramount importance to share security signals and threat intelligence across government and critical infrastructure
+For more about these attacks, see page 48\.

+As governments work to protect their digital ecosystem, it is of paramount importance to share security signals and threat intelligence across government and critical infrastructure